Church of Saint Benoit, Istanbul: Ottoman Age

 In 1839, nuns belonging to the Soeurs de la Charité (Daughters of Charity) society came from France and founded the female section of the school.
 In 1840 the school was moved to Bebek, but after the demolition of part of the Genoese ramparts of Galata, the school moved back here.
 In 1865 part of the left aisle and the atrium with several inscriptions burned.
 This part of the church was coarsely restored in 1871.

-In 1867 the complex was enlarged with the erection of the "Maison de la providence" complex, comprising, among others, an orphanage, an hospital and a seminary.
+In 1867 the complex was enlarged with the erection of the "Maison de la providence" complex, comprising, among others, an orphanage, a hospital and a seminary.
 The church was never one of the Roman Catholic Parishes of the Frankish quarter of Istanbul, but is the oldest Catholic church in Istanbul still in use.